DUNE/computing-training-202112/_episodes/02-storage-spaces.md

 ## Vocabulary

 **What is immutable?** A file is immutable means that once it is written to the volume it cannot be modified, only read, moved, or deleted.
+Not a good choice for code or other files you want to change.

 **What is interactive or POSIX?** Interactive volumens, or volume with POSIX access (Portable Operating System Interface [Wikipedia](https://en.wikipedia.org/wiki/POSIX)) allow users to directly read, write and modify using standard commands, e.g. using bash language.